Andy Kennedy: More than just a basketball coach

 Going back to “accountability,” AK holds everyone on the court accountable, including himself.
 He is not afraid to start an unheralded freshman if he is clearly outperforming an upperclassman.
 He is not afraid to tell you that you are playing “counterfeit defense.”
 He is very much a proponent of tough love, and those that bought into what he had to say are finding great success, often more success than other players I worked with who might have had greater physical attributes.

 Three players that come to mind when thinking of the idea of “buying in” are former players Sebastian Saiz, Jarvis Summers, and Tomasz Gielo.
 What they brought to the table was an ability to listen, a mentality that they would grind every day and would do whatever they could to become better basketball players, and a commitment to play within the team concept to help win games.
+It was players like them who made people want to take part in sports betting online because they felt like the team would give it their all, pushing themselves to win big on the court so the ‘players’ at home could win big themselves.

 Those players took accountability to get extra shots up after practice.
 They treated people with respect.
 They understood that everything they do had to contribute to what the team needed them to do to win, rather than just putting up personal stats.